bernard357/green-button/README.md

 IoT and digital transformation have been buzzwords for a while.
 You can find countless presentations and documents on these topics, but what do they really mean to us?

-## How to do this?

 This is a contribution to the global community of IoT and digital practitioners.
 You can use it either to demonstrate what is possible today, or even to provide VIP services to selected clients.

-This project has been named 'The Green Button' by reference to the corporate color of Dimension Data, where the project was born.
-It features a physical button, and four different clouds.
+## How to do this?

+The system has one or several physical buttons, and four different clouds.
 We selected a standard button from an European company called [bt.tn](https://bt.tn/).
 The full project, including the software, documentation and reference configuration files,  have been released as an open-source project on GitHub, so that any person can use it and contribute.
 Cisco Spark provides the interaction back-end.
 Twilio is used for SMS and phone calls.

+This project has been named 'The Green Button' by reference to the corporate color of Dimension Data, where the project was born.

 ## What do you need to run this bot?